Unstructured-IO/unstructured/docs/source/apis/api_parameters.rst

 pdf_infer_table_structure
 -------------------------
 - **Type**: boolean
-- **Description**: If True and strategy=hi_res, any Table Elements extracted from a PDF will include an additional metadata field, 'text_as_html'.
+- **Description**: Deprecated!
+Use skip_infer_table_types to opt out of table extraction for any file type.
+If False and strategy=hi_res, no Table Elements will be extracted from pdf files regardless of skip_infer_table_types contents.

 skip_infer_table_types
 ----------------------